 Further to this, I chose to study science.
 I continued my love for Physics, which led me to study mechanical Engineering.
 In the year 2013, I finished my graduation with flying colors.
 However, deep down, my entrepreneurial spirit never diminished.
 Inspite of having high paying jobs in hand, I made a hard and wise decision to join my dad in further expanding his existing business.
 Pharma has always been an evergreen sector and there is an immense opportunity to grow here.
 For the next two years, I did not look back and completely immersed myself into getting things done with aggressive targets.
 We were successful in establishing a whole new supply chain by incorporating all new technologies.

 However, my dad often wanted me to pursue higher education and understand more about how things worked in the corporate world.
 I got into RV Institute of Management, Bangalore through a competitive exam.
+I did my MBA (Marketing).
 I owe my achievement and success to this great Institution where I learnt the art of business management.
 I still vividly remember my days on the college campus and how i was trained under highly accomplished professors to be industry-ready.
 Being the college topper, I landed my first job at a FMCG firm and began my corporate journey in the year 2017.

 What made you choose such an offbeat, unconventional and rare career?